isbadawi/badavi/README.md

 [![Build Status](https://travis-ci.org/isbadawi/badavi.svg?branch=master)](https://travis-ci.org/isbadawi/badavi)
 [![codecov](https://codecov.io/gh/isbadawi/badavi/branch/master/graph/badge.svg)](https://codecov.io/gh/isbadawi/badavi)

-`badavi` is a vi-like terminal mode text editor, implemented in C and using the [`termbox`](https://github.com/nsf/termbox) library to draw to the terminal.
+`badavi` is a vi-like terminal mode text editor, implemented in C and uses the [`termbox`](https://github.com/nsf/termbox) library to draw to the terminal.

-It's meant to be a learning exercise and fun project to hack on rather than a serious day-to-day editor, although who knows where it'll end up.
+It is meant to be a learning exercise and fun a project to hack on rather than a serious day-to-day editor, although who knows where it'll end up.

 ### Features supported so far